antvis/G6/docs/manual/middle/graph.en.md

 - `defaultNode`

       Type: Object.
 The global configuration for all the nodes in the graph in default state.
-It includes the style attributes and other attributes of nodes.
+It includes the style properties and other properties of nodes.
 Refer to [Built-in Nodes](/en/docs/manual/middle/elements/nodes/defaultNode).

 - `defaultEdge`

       Type: Object.
 The global configuration for all the edges in the graph in default state.
-It includes the style attributes and other attributes of edges.
+It includes the style properties and other properties of edges.
 Refer to [Built-in Edges](/en/docs/manual/middle/elements/nodes/defaultEdge).

 - `nodeStateStyles`

       Type: Object.
-The style attributes of nodes in different states expect for default state.
+The style properties of nodes in different states expect for default state.
 Refer to [State](/en/docs/manual/middle/states/state).

 - `edgeStateStyles`

       Type: Object.
-The style attributes of edges in different states expect for default state.
+The style properties of edges in different states expect for default state.
 Refer to [State](/en/docs/manual/middle/states/state).

 #### Layout